dotis90/unity-2d-turned-based-rpg/README.md

 54. Inventory System 2 - Selecting Pokemon to Use the Item on
 55. Using Items & Bug Fixes
 56. Using Items in Battle
+57. Implementing all Recovery Items

 ### Upcoming

-57. Implementing all Recovery Items (7/4 Mon)
 58. More Item Types (7/5 Tues)
 59. Fixing Bugs & Explaining How to Debug Issues (7/6 Wed)
 60. Using Pokeball Items from Inventory (7/7 Thurs)